-In fiscal 2024, CRISIL MI&A expects the pre-owned car industry to grow 7-9% on-year and reach 5.0-5.2 million vehicle sales.
+In fiscal 2024, CRISIL MI&A expects the pre-owned car industry to grow 7-9% on-year and reach 4.9-5.2 million vehicle sales.
 The increased supply of new models is expected to limit the growth of the pre-owned car demand during the fiscal.

-Between fiscals 2023 and 2028, we expect a healthy CAGR of 8-10% for the pre-owned PV market, which will reach 7.0-7.3 million vehicle sales.
+Between fiscals 2023 and 2028, CRISIL MI&A expects a healthy CAGR of 12-14% for the pre-owned PV market, which will reach 8.5-8.8 million vehicle sales.
 Increased need for personal mobility, rising aspirations of customers, growing disposable income, lowering replacement cycles and increasing financial penetration will drive the growth.
 The expanding share of the organised segment will boost the demand.

-Moreover, the expected increase in finance penetration from 25-30% in fiscal 2023 to 35-40% by fiscal 2028 will provide an additional kicker to the demand.
+Moreover, the expected increase in finance penetration from 27-32% in fiscal 2023 to 40-45% by fiscal 2028 will provide an additional kicker to the demand.